ibm-cloud-docs/containers/cs_clusters.md

   3. Select a flavor.
 The flavor defines the amount of virtual CPU, memory, and disk space that is set up in each worker node and made available to the containers.
 Available bare metal and virtual machines types vary by the zone in which you deploy the cluster.
 After you create your cluster, you can add different machine types by adding a worker or pool to the cluster.
   4. Specify the number of worker nodes that you need in the cluster.
 The number of workers that you enter is replicated across the number of zones that you selected.
 This means that if you have two zones and select three worker nodes, six nodes are provisioned, and three nodes live in each zone.

 10. Click **Create cluster**.
 A worker pool is created with the number of workers that you specified.
 You can see the progress of the worker node deployment in the **Worker nodes** tab.
-When the deploy is done, you can see that your cluster is ready in the **Overview** tab.
+When the deployment is done, you can see that your cluster is ready in the **Overview** tab.
 Note that even if the cluster is ready, some parts of the cluster that are used by other services, such as Ingress secrets or registry image pull secrets, might still be in process.

   Every worker node is assigned a unique worker node ID and domain name that must not be changed manually after the cluster is created.
 Changing the ID or domain name prevents the Kubernetes master from managing your cluster.
   {: important}